ethanwillis/slate/source/index.html.md

   });
 ```

-this method renders `sign in with protocols.io` button.
+Use this JavaScript method to render `Sign in with protocols.io` button.

 <aside class="notice">
 Once users sign in with protocols.io account, the `access code` will be sent to your redirect url.
 Get the access_token by calling [`https://www.protocols.io/api/v3/oauth/token`](#get-access-token).
 After authorization the page will be redirected to your redirect_url.